 CCF and ROF shall establish TLS session over CAPIF-8 reference point as specified in clause 6.11.

-Triggered by the resource owner, the resource owner function sends resource owner authorization revocation request to the CCF.
-The resource owner authorization revocation information in request message includes the API invoker information (where the API invoker may be either an application on a server or an application on a UE as specified in TS 23.222 [3]), information related to service API.
-The request can include Resource Owner ID (e.g., GPSI), service operation information and resource owner-related information.
+Triggered by the resource owner, the resource owner function sends a resource owner authorization revocation request to the CCF.
+The resource owner authorization revocation information in the request message shall include the API invoker information (where the API invoker may be either an application on a server, or an application on a UE as specified in TS 23.222 [3]), information related to service API (e.g., service operation information, service information).
+The request may include Resource Owner ID (e.g., GPSI), and resource information (Lenovo)and application identifier. .
+The request may include other information specified in TS 23.222 [x].
+(Nokia) The purpose for revocation may be added.

-Editor’s Note: Whether any additional the resource owner- related information is needed in resource owner authorization revocation information is ffs.

-Editor’s Note: Whether purpose of data processing is needed is FFS.

-The CCF determines the details of the resource owner ID, API invoker ID and the service API in the scope of the token based on the received resource owner authorization revocation information to identify the RNAA-related token to be revoked.
+The CCF determines the detail information of the resource owner ID, API invoker ID and the service API in the scope of the token based on the received resource owner authorization revocation information to identify the RNAA-related token to be revoked.

+(Ericsson) The CCF uses the information in the resource owner authorization revocation request to identify the RNAA-related token to be revoked.

-The CCF sends the Revoke resource authorization notify message to the AEF as defined in clause 8.35 of TS 23.222 [3] with additional information to identify the RNAA-related revoked token.
+The CCF sends the Revoke resource authorization request message to the AEF as defined in clause 8.35 of TS 23.222 [3] with information in RNAA-related token (e.g., token itself, token id) to identify the RNAA-related revoked token.

-Editor’s Note: clarification on additional information used for AEF to identify the RNAA-related token is ffs.

-Editor’s Note: Whether the name of the message sent by CCF to AEF is Revoke API authorization Request or Revoke resource authorization notify is ffs.

-The AEF, storing the resource owner authorization revocation information about the RNAA-related revoked token, checks whether the token presented by an API invoker is revoked or not, before responding to the API invoker’s invocation request.
+The AEF, storing the information about the RNAA-related revoked token, checks whether the token presented by an API invoker is revoked or not, before responding to the API invoker’s invocation request.

-Editor’s Note: Whether and how to update the resource due to token revocation is not in the scope of the present document.
+(Chinatelecom, Nokia)NOTE: Whether and how to update the resource due to token revocation is not in the scope of the present document.

+(Ericsson)NOTE: The need of updating the resource due to the token revocation and how to do it if resource update is needed are not in the scope of the present document.

+(Lenovo) NOTE: The AEF does not allow any service for an API invoker when the access token is not valid (e.g., token is already revoked or expired etc.), so the related resource is not further impacted due to any invalid token based requests.

 5-7.
-Step 5-7 are the same as the steps 4-6 in clause 8.23.4 of TS 23.222 [3].
+Step 5-7 are the same as in steps 4-6 in clause 8.23.4 of TS 23.222 [3].

 8. The CCF sends a resource owner authorization revocation response as an acknowledgement to the ROF that the resource owner authorization has been revoked.

+Revocation in RNAA interconnection scenarios will be merged in clause 6.x.3.4

+(Lenovo) Alternatively, there is an AEF initiated revocation procedure i.e., according to TS 23.222 Clause 8.23, an AEF sends Revoke API Invoker authorization request to the CCF, in such as case the CCF after authorization revocation sends Revoke API invoker authorization notify to the API Invoker.

 * * * End of Change * * * *